debjitbis08/ub-router/README.md

 /**
  * To create a new PathPiece data type
- * create use the pathPiece function.
+ * use the pathPiece function.
- * It will also available in the Routes.types
+ * It will also be available in the Routes.types
  * namespace for future use.
  */
 Routes.pathPiece("Natural", function (piece) {